Gbehzohngar Milton Findley

 Findley and Weah jointly campaigned for the 2017 presidential election in Grand Bassa County, where Findley served as senator for nine years.
 They were received by a large crowd of supporters.
 The alliance proved successful for both, for Findley in thwarting the 2017 presidential bids of both his political adversaries, Charles Brumskine of the Liberty Party and Joseph Boakai of the Unity Party, and for Weah who edged Brumskine out of contention in the first round national election before defeating Boakai in the final election run-off.

+In the 2023 general election, Findley was again elected to the Senate of Liberia as an independent.

 Early life and education

 Gbehzohngar Milton Findley is the son of the late attorney, Joseph Henry Findley, and Gertrude Findley.
 Counsellor Joseph Henry Findley was a respected member of Liberian legal and political society as a circuit court judge and later, Senator of Grand Bassa County.

 Findley attended primary school at Buchanan Demonstration Elementary School in Buchanan City and St. Peter Lutheran School in Monrovia.
 He graduated from William V.S.
 Tubman High School in Monrovia.

 Educated abroad, Findley has a Master of Science Degree from Lund University in Lund, Sweden and a Bachelor of Science Degree from Franklin University in Ohio, USA.
 As a student in the USA he served as President of the Association of Liberians in Columbus.